Remorax/Website/content/hero/index.md

 ---
 title: 'Hi, my name is'
 name: 'Vivek Iyer'
-subtitle: 'IRE Researcher, IIIT-H'
+subtitle: 'I work towards making machines intelligent.'
 contactText: 'Get In Touch'
 ---

-I am a final year Research student pursuing MS by Research in Computer Science at IIIT, Hyderabad.
-My area of interest lies at the intersection of NLP and Deep Learning, and its applications in IRE, particularly **ontologies** and **knowledge graphs**.
+I am an IRE Research student pursuing B.Tech and MS by Research at IIIT, Hyderabad.
+My area of research interest lies at the intersection of NLP and Deep Learning, and its applications in IRE, particularly **ontologies** and **knowledge graphs**.